lapnitnelav/Pandas-IRL/readme.md

 ##### What this is about

-This is not an exhaustive "getting started guide" but rather a focused (CSV file, Time Series, Plotting, Grouping, Sampling, Selecting) walkthrough using data from [Dublin's Emergency / Fire Brigade](https://data.gov.ie/dataset/fire-brigade-and-ambulance), specifically [this file](https://data.gov.ie/dataset/fire-brigade-and-ambulance/resource/e3083443-bd76-4e9a-acb6-7dc971c0e1dc), freely available to download.
+This is not an exhaustive "getting started guide" but rather a focused (CSV file, Time Series, Plotting, Grouping, Sampling, Selecting) walkthrough using data from [Dublin's Emergency / Fire Brigade](https://data.gov.ie/dataset/fire-brigade-and-ambulance), specifically [this file](https://data.gov.ie/dataset/fire-brigade-and-ambulance/resource/e3083443-bd76-4e9a-acb6-7dc971c0e1dc), freely available for download.

 ##### Notes

-*All of it was done through [Ipython / Jupyter](https://ipython.org/) interactive notebook software and if you want to run those notebooks, you'll need to install it.
+* All of it was done through [Ipython / Jupyter](https://ipython.org/) interactive notebook software and if you want to run those notebooks, you'll need to install it.
 It's a great tool for this kind of work and I personally use them a lot.

-*If you're on Windows, some steps might not work (%timeit comes in mind) but they're not mandatory.
+* If you're on Windows, some steps might not work (%timeit comes to mind) but they're not mandatory.
-It's also best to use [Anaconda](https://www.continuum.io/downloads) since installing some Python librarys on Windows can be tricky
+It's also best to use [Anaconda](https://www.continuum.io/downloads) since installing some Python libraries on Windows can be tricky

-*Reading in the appropriate order is strongly recommended.
+* Reading in the appropriate order is strongly recommended.
 And so is perusing the official documentation and cookbooks.

 ---